Tool Safety · 2–5 min toolbox talk

 Key Hazards

-- Hand injuries from sudden release
+- Hand injuries from slipping straps

-- Damage to soft materials
+- Damage to fittings

 2–3 Minute Talk Script